Ecological grief: Young people

 Renee Lertzman, a social scientist who "studies the mental health and emotional components of environmental degradation ... likens the climate-related stress now plaguing teenagers and 20-somethings to the oppressive Cold War fears that gripped young baby boomers, many of whom came of age under the threat of nuclear annihilation."

+Previous studies on children show that they feel a sense of betrayal by the inaction of adults in the fight for climate change.
+A study done on climate anxiety in children and young adults collected data from 10,000 individuals from countries in Australia, Brazil, Finland, France, India, Nigeria, Philippines, Portugal, the UK, and the USA all between ages of 16–25 years old.
+Key objectives were first evaluating how teens and young adults categorize emotional, cognitive, and functional responses to climate change.
+Secondly was looking at how they appraise government action towards climate change and lastly determining whether there is a relationship between emotional response to climate change and government action.
+More than 60% of participants said they were "very" worried about climate change and 45% reported the climate anxiety affects their daily life functioning.
+Reports of climate change affecting their daily life functioning were higher in poverty stricken areas where climate change is affecting livelihood practices.
+30% reported they feel that the government is taking environmental concerns seriously.
+Overall most countries reported greater feelings of betrayal than of reassurance from government support.
+Positive correlation was shown between negative emotions and functional response in relation to feeling betrayal from government agencies.

 Scientists

 Scientists who study climate change and biodiversity loss have formed support groups online and at institutions to help with dealing with ecological grief.
-Many scientists have seen the impact of climate change and biodiversity loss first hand often over very short periods of time.
+Many scientists have seen the impact of climate change and biodiversity loss firsthand often over very short periods of time.

-"I'd just recruited a PhD student to study fish behaviour, and between the time of recruiting him and getting out for the first field season, the Great Barrier Reef died – 80% of the corals where we work were gone, and most of the fish that lived there also moved on.
-I told him in the interview that his visit was going to be this most wonderful experience, and it was just a tragic graveyard of historic coral reef life" Steve Simpson Professor of marine biology and global change at the University of Exeter.

 Scientists internalise their emotions, move to other fields of work, work on protecting parts of the environment they study or shift to finding ways to help the environment adapt.
 Some scientists see the need for new rituals to celebrate their love for the environment.

 Indigenous communities

-Indigenous communities may have grief over loss of identity because it is so closely connected to the environment and the knowledge that the environment will degrade further.
-Also the sadness of watching others experience environment related trauma which they have also experienced.
+Indigenous communities may have grief over loss of identity because it is so closely connected to the environment and the knowledge that the environment will degrade further, as well as the sadness of watching others experience environment-related trauma which they have also experienced.

-"We are people of the sea ice.
-And if there's no more sea ice, how do we be people of the sea ice?"
-Inuit elder.
+Indigenous people residing in Arctic regions are considered to be the most vulnerable in response to ecological losses due that climate change has been most impactful on Arctic regions.